cymcsg/UltimateRecyclerView/README.md

 ####Welcome to fork and pull request.

-###If you want to use a rapid development framework for developing apps,you can try [UltimateAndroid Framework](https://github.com/cymcsg/UltimateAndroid).
+###If you want to use a rapid development framework for developing apps, you can try [UltimateAndroid Framework](https://github.com/cymcsg/UltimateAndroid).

 ###Sample